Udtshi/Apple-Music-Preview/README.md

 # Download Apple Music for Windows App via Microsoft Store
 ## Requirements
 Check Microsoft Store Language.
-You might need to check your system locale has been set as the US.
+You might need to check your system locale has been set as the US on the system Settings.

 ![screenshot 2022-11-28 162751-1](https://github.com/Udtshi/Apple-Music-Preview/blob/main/screenshot%202022-11-28%20162751-1.png)